-An online tool for Physician Assistant Certification and Recertification.
-With approximately 1200 questions and answers PAEasy prepares students for the PANCE and PANRE exams.
+PA Easy is now PA Exam Prep, an online tool for Physician Assistant Certification and Recertification.
+With approximately 1200 questions and answers, PA Exam Prep prepares students for the PANCE and PANRE exams.

 This resource covers issues in public policy, combining both PAIS Archive and PAIS International, with coverage from 1915 to present.
 Sources include journal articles, books, government documents, statistical directories, grey literature, research reports, conference papers, publications of international agencies, microfiche, Internet material and more.
 The resource provides a broad perspective on social and public policies, from historical (Prohibition, civil rights, McCarthyism) to current (health policy, climate change, terrorism).